Gabii3355/MD_GROMACS_analysis/speptide/README.md

 The following analyses were performed:

+- potential-energy analysis,
-- potential energy analysis,
+- temperature, pressure, density and volume analysis,
-- C-alpha RMSD,
+- Cα RMSD,
 - radius of gyration,
 - Ramachandran analysis,
 - secondary-structure analysis using VMD Timeline,